 To know the benefits of fasting to the human body, click HERE.

-Be sure to visit Ramadan.qa for everything you need to know about Ramadan in Qatar including Iftar and Suhour deals!
+Be sure to visit Ramadan.qa for everything you need to know about Ramadan in Qatar this year including Iftar and Suhour deals!

 How's your fasting going now that we're off to the final days of Ramadan?
 Are you sharing the same sentiments as the respondents on this article?
 If yes, drop us a line in the comment section below and also, don't forget to like and share this article—it keeps us going!